zeyad-hisham-cyper/Life-Style-Application/README.md

 # Life-Style-Application
-Python application to regulate life style
+Python application to regulate life style and shedule your time and mange your food system